From characteristic functions to multivariate distribution functions and European option prices by the damped COS method: Numerical experiments

+We observe in Figure \ref{fig:alpha} that a wide range of damping factors work well in various dimensions.
+Fixing the number of terms $\boldsymbol{N}$ and the truncation range $\boldsymbol{L}$, we see that the classical COS-i method almost always yields lower error than the damped COS-iv method, except for very specific choices for $\boldsymbol{\alpha}$, which can only be determined through trial and error and is not known a priori.

+Table \ref{tab:Truncation-ranges-for} shows for the multivariate normal distribution the dependence of the truncation range on the damping factor and on the correlation, i.e., on the off-diagonal elements of the covariation matrix, in $d\in\{2,4\}$ dimensions.
+The truncation range does not depend on the off-diagonal elements if there is no damping.
+However, in the case of high correlations, large damping factors in four dimensions greatly increase the truncation range.

-We illustrate the order of convergence of the COS method for an arithmetic basket put option in the VG model.
+We also illustrate the order of convergence of the damped COS-iv method for an unweighted arithmetic basket put option in the VG model.
 We compare three different maturities.
-In Figure \ref{fig:alpha} we can see that the theoretical bound from Theorem \ref{thm:order of convergence} for the order of convergence is sharp and close to the empirical order of convergence.
+In Figure \ref{fig:alpha} we can see that the theoretical bound from Theorem \ref{thm:order=000020of=000020convergence} for the order of convergence is sharp and close to the empirical order of convergence for $T\geq0.5$.
+The theoretical bound is less sharp for short maturities like $T=0.1$.